donaldpiret/github-pivotal-flow/README.md

 $ git commit ...
 $ git commit ...  # Your existing development process
 $ git commit ...
+$ git publish ... # Push the branch out to origin and open a pull request on github to gather some feedback
 $ git finish      # Merges back into the main branch.
 Pushes to origin, destroys branch and finishes story.
 ```